Orangebloods - Bracketology: Where do the Longhorns land? (via Seth Fowler Real Estate)

 The Tournament is a beautiful, maddening thing that makes experts look like idiots and idiots look like experts.
 Which one am I?
 I don't even know after last year's bracket.
 32nd percentile doesn't scream "expert" to me (at least I learned some big words in college to distract people from this fact).

 Again, we still have three or four games left for most teams before the conference tournament starts, which can also change teams' fortunes in a second.
-But I'm going based off of the "if the tourney starts tomorrow" logic pattern.
+But I'm going based off of the "if the tourney started after the regular season" logic patterns, since the Big XII tourney is hard to predict.

-As of right now (based solely on play, while we wait out this Alabama situation), this is how I have the top 16 seeds ranked.
+As of right now, this is how I have the top 16 seeds ranked.

 It is pretty similar to the AP Poll, but I switched a few around.
 According to the Associated Press, UCLA is a one-seed and Purdue is a two-seed, which I have flipped, as I think Purdue has a superior resume to the Bruins.